 - 20+ years = 35-50% of the marriage

 Spousal maintenance will end if the receiving party remarries or either party dies.

 After the parties have reached an agreement about alimony or the court has issued a spousal support order, it is incredibly difficult to modify maintenance.
 A party must show an extreme hardship to reduce, modify or suspend their obligation.
 Thus, it is critical to ensure that the initial determination of spousal maintenance/alimony is handled properly.

 Why Choose Us?

 At Aiello & DiFalco LLP, we have a well-earned reputation for handling these issues.
-We have settled thousands of divorce cases where spousal maintenance/alimony is a relevant consideration.
-Since high income cases can be complicated by discretionary factors, and because it can often be a sensitive area for parties to settle, and because until a few years ago there were no formulas to help us resolve these issues, we have gone to trial on many spousal maintenance/alimony cases.
+We have settled thousands of divorce cases throughout Long Island and New York where spousal maintenance/alimony is a relevant consideration.
+Since high-income cases can be complicated by discretionary factors, and because it can often be a sensitive area for parties to settle, and because until a few years ago there were no formulas to help us resolve these issues, we have gone to trial on many spousal maintenance/alimony cases.